wolf-packs/wolf-rive/README.md

 ** Now you can! **

-With Wolf Rive, you can write readable test in one or multiple `.rive` files.
+With Wolf Rive, you can write readable test using [Rivescript](https://www.rivescript.com/) in one or multiple `.rive` files.

 ## How to use